Board of Directors of the Chamber of Commerce of Metropolitan Montreal

 CEO and Founder

-Founding President of CASACOM, Marie-Josée Gagnon is recognized as an expert in strategic communications and governance.
-She helps CEOs and executive teams improve their brand image and increase their impact in their markets.
+Marie-Josée Gagnon is recognized by peers and clients alike as one of Canada's most progressive public relations and governance experts.
+She helps CEOs and executive teams improve their brand image and increase their positive impact in their markets.
 She is known for her clear and ambitious vision as shown by the unique positioning of CASACOM, the integrated PR and communications firm she founded in 2001.

-She is actively involved in her community, notably through Fondation Montréal Inc., The Chamber of Commerce of Metropolitan Montreal, Capsana, Worldcom PR Group and the Garde-Manger pour tous, a Montreal charity that distributes 3,500 school lunches to kids.
-Over the years, she received many awards whether from Women of Influence, EY Quebec Entrepreneur's Grand Prix Final, Profit Top 100, RBC or the communication industry associations, to name a few.
+She is actively involved in her community, notably through the Chamber of Commerce of Metropolitan Montreal, Capsana, Worldcom PR Group and the Garde-Manger pour tous, a Montreal charity that distributes 3,500 school lunches to kids.
+Over the years, she received many awards whether from Women of Influence, Profit Top 100, RBC, the Fellowship from Canadian Public Relations Society and the 2023 Mercuriades award for Exceptional Women Leader, SME's category.

-In 2017, in order to involve herself even more in the women's success cause, Marie-Josée launched Brave, a series of interviews with women who dared recorded during networking events and broadcast in podcasts.
+In 2017, to involve herself even more in the women's success cause, Marie-Josée launched Brave, a series of interviews with women who dared recorded during networking events and broadcast in podcasts.

 Marie-Josée is married to Louis-Martin O'Neill, a corporate litigator, and is the mother of two boys, Philippe and Henri.